Who are we?

 - Manage cultivation of internet leads from acquisition to conversion

-- Record, source, assign, and track all non-internet leads.
-First point of contact in handling customer inquiries
+- Record, source, assign and track all non-internet leads.
+The first point of contact in handling customer inquiries

 - Keep the Mega informed regarding any problems or issues that need to be handled